dottokuya/linux_vst_collection/README.md

     * VST2 (single `.so` file): `~/.vst` or `/usr/lib/vst` (required sudo)
     * VST3 (folder ends with `.vst3` suffix): `~/.vst3` or `/usr/lib/vst3` (required sudo)
 - Alternatively, you can set custom path in your DAW to scan all the plugins in the folder without copying (tested on Reaper for Linux)

-## Updating
-Run `git pull` at repo's directory or manually check this repo from time to time and simply redownload

-## Issue/Bug report
-I'd suggest open an issue/bug report on plugins repo/forum first, as developers does keep their eye on Linux and will help you debugging and resolve problem.
-Otherwise, if you think your problem is platform specific, feel free to open an issue here and I'll try to figure out

 ## License
 Most plugins in this repo are licensed under GPL-3 and/or compatible license.